ericrqs/Juniper-vMX/README.md

 Reserve a new sandbox

+The vMX will be deployed during Setup

 The vMX will appear indistinguishable from any other Juniper MX router resource.

+The vMX template resource and its ports are completely shared across reservations, but to add multiple vMX to the same blueprint, you need to create multiple template resources.

 At any time after deployment, you can add more connectors going to the deployed vMX.
-Run Connect manually on each connector, or just run Setup again, and and it should connect all unconnected connectors.
+Run `Connect` manually on each connector, or just run Setup again, and and it should connect all unconnected connectors.

-Note: On OpenStack, if you run Connect manually on connectors, you must do so in ascending order by vMX interface address.
+Note: On OpenStack, if you run `Connect` manually on connectors, you must do so in ascending order by vMX interface address.

 ## Use in an existing sandbox

 You can add a vMX template resource to an existing sandbox and connect it to other components there.

+You can make connections before or after deploying:
-Make connections to either the vMX template before deploying or the vMX resource after deploying.
+- the vMX template before deploying
+- the vMX resource after deploying

-To deploy the vMX, run the function orch_hook_during_provisioning on the vMX template resource.
+To deploy the vMX, run the function `Deploy vMX` (internal name `vmx_orch_hook_during_provisioning`) on the vMX template resource.

 The vMX will be automatically deleted by Teardown if hook_teardown is attached to the blueprint.
-If the blueprint still has the default Teardown, you will need to manually delete the vMX and the associated virtual L2 resources after the sandbox has ended.
+If the blueprint still has the default Teardown, you will need to manually delete the vMX and the associated virtual L2 resources from the inventory after the sandbox has ended.

 ## vMX package installation

 ### General
-Install the hook setup and teardown scripts: https://github.com/ericrqs/Setup-Teardown-Hooks

-On any blueprint that needs to deploy a vMX, attach hook_setup and hook_teardown scripts to the sandbox in place of Default Setup and Default Teardown.
-It is recommended to set hook_setup and hook_teardown as the systemwide default Setup and Teardown scripts.

 Drag vMX_Package.zip into the portal.

+Import the gen1 or gen2 shell for Juniper JunOS routers published on the community: http://community.quali.com/spaces/12/index.html

+vMX_Package.zip includes the hook setup and teardown scripts: https://github.com/ericrqs/Setup-Teardown-Hooks

+On any blueprint that needs to deploy a vMX, be sure to attach `hook_setup` and `hook_teardown` scripts to the sandbox and remove `Default Setup` and `Default Teardown`.
+It is recommended to set `hook_setup` and `hook_teardown` as the systemwide default Setup and Teardown scripts.

 Create a vCenter or OpenStack cloud provider.